Dreezy305/User-Acc-Backend/README.md

 ### Contact Information
 - If you have any questions or issues with the project, you can contact me at bankoleidris@gmail.com

+### Acknowledgments:
+- This project was created using NestJS, Prisma, and MongoDB.
+- e2e test suite was written with nestjs/testing and jest.